Key Quote

 Technique 2 — UNIVERSAL APHORISM / COMIC WISDOM

-Like Benedick's 'Man is a giddy thing', this functions as a universalising statement — extending personal experience into general truth.
-Shakespeare places profound aphoristic wisdom in the mouths of characters at their most vulnerable, suggesting that genuine insight comes from suffering rather than study.
+Like Benedick's 'Man is a giddy thing', this functions as a universalisinguniversalising — Extending a personal experience into a general truth statement — extending personal experience into general truth.
+Shakespeare places profound aphoristicaphoristic — Expressed in a concise, memorable statement wisdom in the mouths of characters at their most vulnerable, suggesting that genuine insight comes from suffering rather than study.

 The line has a distinctly conversational quality — it sounds like something a real person would say.
-This naturalism (realistic, everyday speech) distinguishes it from the more formal rhetoric of the church scene, signalling Leonato's return from performative grief to genuine communication.
+This naturalismnaturalism — A style that imitates real life and everyday speech distinguishes it from the more formal rhetoric of the church scene, signalling Leonato's return from performative grief to genuine communication.

 Key Words